 No substances of any nature or description other than those normally used in plugging operations shall may be placed in any well at any time during plugging operations.

-- 05. Plugged Intervals.
-The following plugging standards shall be followed for all wells: (3-18-22) - a.
+(3 - 18 - 22)( a.
 Cement must be placed for a length of at least one hundred (100) feet on either side of each casing shoe, or casing bottom if no shoe is present.
-If the bottom of the hole is less than one hundred (100) feet from the bottom of the lowest casing, then the entire length of the uncased hole below the casing-will must be cemented.
+If the bottom of the hole is less than one hundred (100) feet from the bottom of the lowest casing, then the entire length of the uncased hole below the casing will must be cemented.